Matthabbey/ussd-server/Readme.md

 # Install Node.js and a web framework like Express.

+# Download Ngrok to link your localserver with the ussd server session

 # Create a new project folder and install the necessary dependencies using npm.

 # Set up a new route to handle incoming USSD requests.